 If you notice any abnormalities on or under your dog’s skin, then it’s wise to get it checked out.
 Despite skin tags usually being harmless, it is not always easy to identify them correctly.

 Despite the need to be careful, skin tags on dogs are very common and often harmless.
-Most dogs will not even notice they have them unless they have grown in an awkward place that can rub.
+Most dogs will not even notice they have them unless they have grown in an awkward place that rubs.

 If you are tempted to get them removed for aesthetic reasons, consider whether it’s worth putting your dog through an unnecessary procedure.
 Even if your vet does get rid of them, there is no guarantee that your dog won’t develop more.

-So if you can learn to love the lumps and bumps on your dog while keeping an eye on them too, there is no need to do more.
+So if you can learn to love every lump and bump on your dog while keeping an eye on them, too, there is no need to do more.